Freya Perdaens

-Freya Perdaens (born 29 January 1989) is a Belgian-Flemish politician active within the N-VA.
+Freya Perdaens (born 29 January 1989) is a Belgian politician of the New Flemish Alliance who has served as a member of the Flemish Parliament since 2019.

+Biography

+Perdaens comes from Nekkerspoel.
+She completed a degree in communications at UCLouvain in 2010.
+After graduating she worked as a recruitment consultant before working in marketing for a solar panel company.
 Perdaens became a member of the municipal council of Mechelen in 2016.
 In the municipal elections of 2018, the N-VA Mechelen department chose Perdaens as the list leader.
 Since then, she has served as leader of the opposition on Mechelen council as an N-VA municipal councilor.

 In the elections of 26 May 2019, Perdaens was elected as a Flemish Member of Parliament on the list of the N-VA in the Antwerp Constituency.
 After the election, she was designated by the N-VA as a state Senator.
 Perdaens is bisexual and has focused on LGBT rights in her political career.